Skip to Main Content

 Contact a Kickback Fraud Lawyer at Goldberg Kohn

 For more information on these cases and others, see our Settlements and Other False Claims Act Successes pages.
 The whistleblower attorneys at Goldberg Kohn are committed to combating kickback schemes and other health care fraud, as well as protecting the rights of whistleblowers.
-If you suspect an illegal kickback scheme, or would like to discuss a possible False Claims Act case, contact us online to schedule a free, confidential appointment with one of our whistleblower attorneys.
+If you suspect an illegal kickback scheme, or would like to discuss a possible False Claims Act case, contact us online to schedule a free, confidential case review with the expert team at Goldberg Kohn.

 [1] 42 U.S. Code § 1395nn.
 Limitation on certain physician referrals.